What is the Adventist Education System?

 For example, if you’d like to train as a pastor, Andrews University is distinguished for its theological seminary.
 Or if you want to be a doctor, nurse, or dentist, Loma Linda University is a good option because it specializes in health sciences.

-But most of them offer a wide range of disciplines, so you can pursue many fields of study in most of them.
+But most Adventist colleges offer a wide range of disciplines, allowing students to pursue many different fields of study.

 And yet with all this success, Adventist educators believe there is no limit for further improvement.

-They still seek out new ways to give students the best learning experience, and remain relevant in today’s fast changing world.
+They still seek out new ways to give students the best learning experience and to remain relevant in today’s fast-changing world.

 Some of the ways that they do this include:

-As their slogan goes, Adventist education is “on a journey to excellence.”
+As their slogan goes, Adventist education is all about the “journey to excellence.”

 Who can attend Adventist schools?